THE CRITIC’S DARLING

 Søren Selin was appointed Head Chef of AOC in March 2013, and has since received only top marks from all Danish and international food critics, taking Nordic Cuisine from punk to aristocracy.

-In 2015 AOC was awarded with a second Michelin star, making the restaurant among only three in Copenhagen with this desirable accolade, the other two being Noma and Geranium.
+In 2015, and again un 2016, AOC was awarded with a second Michelin star, making the restaurant among only tow in Copenhagen with this desirable accolade, the other being Noma now Geranium has received the third star.

 Søren Selin exclusively offers his gastronomic excellence for lectures, food festivals, consultancy, private dining and exclusive dinner parties.